rajahw/TetrisClone/README.md

 ## Installation (Windows)

-Exerything needed to play the game on Windows is included in the repository!
+Everything needed to play the game on Windows is included in the repository!
 To start, clone or download the repo and run the `game.exe` file.